-There are criminal penalties for failure to comply with your agency's records retention schedule.
-A person having possession of any public record who knowingly and without lawful authority destroys, alters or removes all or part of the record or permits any other person to do so, is guilty of a class 4 felony.
-A.R.S. § 38-421.
 There are civil penalties for failure to produce public records when requested.
 The court may award legal costs and attorney's fees to the requester.
 The public officer or agency may also be liable for damages that result from wrongfully denying a person access to public records.
 A.R.S. § 39-121.02(C).